ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/ccb-configuration.md

     Log, crash-safe).
 Default: `wal`.
   - `directory`: Type string (Optional).
 Path in which the checkpoints should be placed.
 Default: `./var/checkpoints`.
+  - `max-wal-size`: Type integer (Optional).
+Maximum size in bytes for a single host's WAL file.
+When exceeded, the WAL is force-rotated to prevent unbounded disk growth.
+Default: `0` (unlimited).
 - `cleanup`: Type object (Optional).
 Configuration for the cleanup process.
   The cleanup interval always equals the `retention-in-memory` interval.
   If not set, the `mode` defaults to `delete`.